joaoventura/simproc/README.md

 # The simple microprocessor

 The "simple microprocessor" is a test-driven development approach to the implementation of a model of a very basic microprocessor in Python 3.
 It's purpose is to illustrate the basic components of a hardware microprocessor, such as simple instructions, memory, registers and the instruction pointer.
+You can find a video showing the development at https://github.com/joaoventura/simproc.

 Here's a very simple program to add two numbers in memory positions [0] and [1].